DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Quanhong Fu at Sea AI Lab for the help to improve the technical writing aspect of this paper.
-This research is supported by Singapore Ministry of Education Academic Research Fund Tier 2 under MOE’s official grant number MOE2018-T2-1-103.
+We thank Quanhong Fu at Sea AI Lab for the help to improve the paper writing.
+This research is supported by Singapore Ministry of Education Academic Research Fund Tier 1 under MOE's official grant number T1 251RES2029.